 Don’t Text & Drive

-Fort Wayne and other communities have really embraced our campaign to get people to put down the mobile device while driving.
+Parkview Trauma Centers ahve focused strongly on the issue of texting and driving.
+Our Don't Text & Drive program has become well known in many states and countries.
+Fort Wayne and other communities have embraced our campaign to get people to put down the mobile device while driving.
 Thousands of teens have heard first-hand accounts from family members who lost loved ones to texting behind the wheel, and they’ve taken the pledge not to text and drive.

 From presentations to high school and civic groups to participation in international trauma prevention initiatives, the Don’t Text & Drive campaign has gotten the word out – and grown into a phenomenon.

 To learn more, visit the Don’t Text & Drive page.